 Sheriff’s Office: The Clermont County Jail is closed to all non-essential personnel.
 All inmate visitation is canceled until further notice.
 Essential personnel includes: medical, nursing, mental health professionals, and attorneys.
 The Sheriff’s Office located at 4470 OH-222, Batavia will operate with business as usual.
 If you have questions, see https://clermontsheriff.org/

-Water Resources: Effective May 26, the office at the Water Resources Department will be accessible to the public during normal business hours, 8 a.m.-4:30 p.m., Monday-Friday.
-The number of customers allowed in the building at a time will be limited and customers will need to follow social distancing requirements.
+Water Resources: The office at the Water Resources Department is accessible to the public during normal business hours, 8 a.m.-4:30 p.m., Monday-Friday.
+The number of customers allowed in the building at a time is limited and customers need to follow social distancing requirements.
 Customers are encouraged to continue to use the night deposit box if they are just dropping off a payment or call 513-732-7970 if they have questions.
 Customers are asked not to enter the building if they are experiencing any of the following symptoms: nasal congestion, diarrhea, sore throat, fever (>100.4 F), achiness, cough, nausea, shortness of breath, vomiting.

-Veterans Service Commission: Has suspended all VA medical transportation and walk-ins.
-Contact your VA provider and ask about telehealth, video health or re-scheduling options that may be available to you.
-NO WALK-INS will be authorized and the office will be closed for in-person visits.
-Commission employees will remain working but we ask all business be handled remotely by telephone or email.
+Veterans Service Commission: Contact your VA provider and ask about telehealth, video health, transportation or re-scheduling options that may be available to you.
+NO WALK-INS will be authorized and the office is closed for in-person visits.
+Commission employees remain working but we ask all business be handled remotely by telephone or email.
 Signatures will be obtained through “curbside drive-thru” on a case-by-case basis as directed by your Service Officer.
 A lockbox has been placed in the lobby of the Heritage Building, 76 S. Riverside Dr., Batavia, for dropping off Emergency Financial Assistance applications and any VA paperwork for your Service Officer.
 You will receive a phone call within 24-48 hours from your Service Officer with further details.
 For questions please call 513-732-7363 or email the director at email@example.com.